sergey-vernyk/PostmanCollectionExporter/README.md

 ## ✨ Features

 - **Export Multiple Collections**: Export several Postman collections simultaneously with just a few commands.
-- **Asynchronous API Interaction**: Leverages asyncio and httpx for efficient, non-blocking communication with the Postman API.
+- **Asynchronous API Interaction**: Leverages asyncio, httpx, aiofiles for efficient, non-blocking communication with the Postman API.
 - **Save Collections in JSON Format**: Save Postman collections locally in a clean, standardized JSON format.
 - **CLI Built with asyncclick library**: A powerful and user-friendly command-line interface, built with asyncclick to handle async operations gracefully.
 - **Error Handling**: Gracefully handles errors from the Postman API, ensuring that authentication issues or rate limits are reported clearly.